Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 However, there is another reason to take this approach.
 If you think back to the first paragraph of this chapter explaining the skills working in tandem necessary for modeling, you might have noticed some similarities.
-This is not a coincidence, and at this point we want to introduce a concept in prompt engineering: *Multi-step Reasoning* or *Chain-of-Thought*.
+This is not a coincidence, and at this point we want to introduce a concept in prompt engineering: *Chain-of-Thought (CoT)*.
 This is the concept of breaking down complex tasks into smaller, logical steps. [`Fu et al., 2023  <https://openreview.net/forum?id=yf1icZHC-l9>`__, `Wang et al., 2024  <https://arxiv.org/abs/2305.04091>`__]

 An LLM generates its response word-by-word, taking both the prompt and the generated response up until that